onnx/onnx-tensorrt/README.md

 ### InstanceNormalizaiton Performance

-In TensorRT 8.6 there are two implementations of InstanceNormalization that may perform differently depending on various parameters.
-By default the parser will insert an InstanceNormalization plugin layer as it performs best for general use cases.
+There are two implementations of InstanceNormalization that may perform differently depending on various parameters.
+By default, the parser will insert an InstanceNormalization plugin layer as it performs best for general use cases.
 Users that want to benchmark using the native TensorRT implementation of InstanceNorm can set the parser flag `kNATIVE_INSTANCENORM` prior to parsing the model.
 For building version compatible or hardware compatible engines, this flag must be set.

 C++ Example: